Campus Partner Program

-Your work advocating for Fair Trade on your campus has contributed to the growth of our movement and your presence at the 2019 National Conference will help make the conference a success.
+Your work advocating for Fair Trade on your campus has contributed to the growth of our movement and your presence at the 2020 National Conference will help make the event a success.
 You have talked to your peers about Fair Trade and your work has inspired others to take action.
 You have built and maintained partnerships to embed Fair Trade into your campus community.
 Your attendance at the conference will increase your professional network of fellow advocates, brands, nonprofits and producers and will provide the tools and knowledge you need to make an even greater impact.

 Making the Case For Your Campus to Fund Your Attendance